anongrp/hyperlite/README.md

 ## Introduction To HyperQl
-`Like a query language unlike sql language` HyperQl(Hyper Query Language) is an official query laguage for comunicating with database. hyperQl is specially designed for Hyperlite database.
+`Like a query language unlike sql language` HyperQl(Hyper Query Language) is an official query language for communicating with the database. hyperQl is specially designed for Hyperlite database.
 #### Types of HyperQl
 * Selective HyperQl
-    : In this type of query, user write a query for selecting the fields.
-It is same as WHERE clause in SQL.
+    : In this type of query, the user writes a query for selecting the fields.
+It is the same as the WHERE clause in SQL.
 * View HyperQl
-    : In this type of query, user write a query for viewing the data.
-It is same as SELECT in SQL.
+    : In this type of query, the user writes a query for viewing the data.
+It is the same as SELECT in SQL.

 for more info, check out Hyperql official document.